sphanna/HMM-Pattern-Recognition/README.md

 (r,r,r,r,r,p,s,r,p,s,r,p,p,p,p,p,p,p,p,p)

-What I do currently is the following.
-I break the sequence up into a set of subsequences of fixed length.
+We can break the sequence up into a set of subsequences of fixed length.
 The length is variable but we can assume it is the average length a person would stick to one sequence, say 5 states.
 Based on that subsequence and the transitions between each state in the sequence we can create a transition matrix.
-We can compare this transition matrix to a list of possible transition patterns and choose the most likely one.
+We can then compare this transition matrix to a list of possible transition patterns and choose the most likely one.
 We do this for every observable state.
 I use a likelyhood function to compare two transition matrices that is currently quite simple and needs to be improved.

 # Some example output
 Below is an plot of a simulated set of patterns (top graph) and the corresponding sequence of observables (middle graph).
 The bottom graph is the estimated pattern based only on the observables.